DEAKSoftware/OpenPHT-AppImage/readme.md

 ### OpenPHT Configuration

 If OpenPHT runs without issues, it will automatically create its default configuration data at the path `~/.plexht`.
-One can also migrate an existing OpenPHT configuration data over by completely replacing the contents of `~/.plexht` with the another.
+One can also migrate an existing OpenPHT configuration data over by completely replacing the contents of `~/.plexht` with the other one.

-Once the configuration files were copied over, edit the file `~/.plexht/userdata/guisettings.xml` and create a new name and a new UUID for the OpenPHT instance.
+Once the configuration files were copied over, edit the file `~/.plexht/userdata/guisettings.xml` and create a new device name and a new UUID for the OpenPHT instance.
 Search for the `<devicename>` tags and change it to whatever appropriate; the computer name is usually sufficient:

 ```xml
 <devicename>Foobar</devicename>